ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Treatment

-Amblyopic children can be treated with vision therapy (which often includes patching one eye), atropine eye drops, the correct prescription for nearsightedness or farsightedness, or surgery.
+Amblyopic children can be treated with vision therapy (which often includes patching one eye), atropine eye drops, the correct prescription for Nearsightedness or Farsightedness, or surgery.

 Vision therapy exercises the eyes and helps both eyes work as a team.
 Vision therapy for someone with amblyopia forces the brain to see through the amblyopic eye, thus restoring vision.